 Why would someone borrow from a Reverse Mortgage vs a bank HELOC?

 A homeowner would choose to borrow from a reverse mortgage instead of a bank HELOC depending on their current financial situation as well as their long and short-term goals.
 A Reverse Mortgage loan requires no monthly payments.
 HUD guarantees all proceeds on the Home Equity Conversion Mortgage (HECM), so a borrower is guaranteed access to their funds or monthly payment plan regardless of what happens to interest rates, home values, or even if their lender goes out of business.
 On the other hand, a HELOC (Home Equity Line of Credit) comes with much more risk to the borrower and is often utilized by homeowners looking for access to borrow funds they intend to repay in a shorter time frame.
-HELOC loans initially come with a mandatory interest-only payment but reset to a principal and interest payment after the draw period ends, creating a significant increase in the monthly payment.
+HELOC loans initially come with a mandatory interest-only payment but reset to a principal and interest payment after the draw period ends, significantly increasing the monthly payment.
 Additionally, a HELOC can be frozen at a moment’s notice by the bank, cutting off access to the available funds when market conditions deteriorate, so you cannot rely on the fact that the funds will always be available to you down the road.

 Q.